 The fundamental role of the Board is to define the organization’s mission and establish sound policies that ensure mission-based activities are rendered in alignment with that mission.
-For a real world example, look at the board responsibilities from the Film/Video Arts Board.

 1. Plan for the future: Once a year, the Board should review and evaluate the mission of the organization, current service delivery models, and funding sources, along with organizational goals and objectives.
 The results then become the operating plan for the next fiscal year.